-- 11.3 Whilst the focus of the strategy is on enabling job growth in support of the local and regional Growth Vision, this is adequately supported by a significant but realistic level of housing provision, which is sustainable and deliverable. - 11.4 Whilst there is a relationship between these two elements of growth, they are not so intertwined in terms of dependence, that the Plan cannot deliver one without the other.
-The nature of the respective provision for each within the Strategy is such that employment investment and jobs can be generated from a number of sources within the employment land portfolio, and in terms of housing a generous over-provision in addition to a higher than projected requirement, ensures ample choice and viability of deliverable sites for the development industry to respond to. - 11.5 To support the delivery of this Strategy, the Plan sets out clear policies and proposals aimed at defining how the growth envisaged by the Plan should take place, and where.
-Part of this has involved the identification of sustainable sites that also already have a significant degree of developer commitment or interest, which can only add to the certainty of their delivery. - 11.6 The Strategy as far as it can, has included an assessment of the capacity of infrastructure to accommodate the planned growth.
-It is also the role of the Plan to guide and inform infrastructure providers about where development will happen, in order that they can plan from their perspectives as key statutory undertakers for the consequences of that growth on the services they need to provide. - 11.7 Developers also have a responsibility to ensure that the impacts that new development has both on a community and the infrastructure that supports it, is adequately and reasonably mitigated for, as part of bringing development forward. - 11.8 An Infrastructure Plan has been produced to accompany the LDP, which documents the capacity of the various infrastructure required to support development, as well as the requirements and mechanisms needed to increase this capacity where necessary.
+- 3.65 Whilst the focus of the strategy is on enabling job growth in support of the local and regional Growth Vision, this is adequately supported by a significant but realistic level of housing provision, which is sustainable and deliverable. - 3.66 Whilst there is a relationship between these two elements of growth, they are not so intertwined in terms of dependence, that the Plan cannot deliver one without the other.
+The nature of the respective provision for each within the Strategy is such that employment investment and jobs can be generated from a number of sources within the employment land portfolio, and in terms of housing a generous over-provision in addition to a higher than projected requirement, ensures ample choice and viability of deliverable sites for the development industry to respond to. - To support the delivery of this Strategy, the Plan sets out clear policies and proposals aimed at defining how the growth envisaged by the Plan should take place, and where.
+Part of this has involved the identification of sustainable sites that also already have a significant degree of developer commitment or interest which commitment of their delivery.

+- 3.68 The Strategy as far as it can, has included an assessment of the capacity of infrastructure to accommodate the planned growth.
+It is also the role of the Plan to guide and inform infrastructure providers about where development will happen, in order that they can plan from their perspectives as key statutory undertakers for the consequences of that growth on the services they need to provide. - 3.69 Developers also have a responsibility to ensure that the impacts that new development has both on a community and the infrastructure that supports it, is adequately and reasonably mitigated for, as part of bringing development forward. - 3.70 An Infrastructure Plan has been produced to accompany the LDP, which documents the capacity of the various infrastructure required to support development, as well as the requirements and mechanisms needed to increase this capacity where necessary.
 The detail of this will be developed as part of the Plan process and at the development management stage of delivery.
-This will include the respective roles that CIL and S106 agreements can play, once the Plan is adopted.

-11.9 The Plan has also been prepared with a view to minimising the impacts of the planned growth on the area's environmental assets.
+This will include the respective roles that CIL and S106 agreements can play, once the Plan is adopted. - 3.71 The Plan has also been prepared with a view to minimising the impacts of the planned growth on the area's environmental assets.
 The Plan not only seeks to protect the natural environment but where possible enhance this through a sustainable approach to development.
-The Plan also seeks to support the maintenance and enhancement of a green infrastructure network both locally and strategically, recognising the shared benefits of this to biodiversity, amenity, well-being and climate change.
+The Plan also seeks to support the maintenance and enhancement of a green infrastructure network both locally and strategically, recognising the shared benefits of this to biodiversity, amenity, well-being and climate change. - 3.72 The Key Diagram below helps to demonstrate the Council's Preferred Strategy.